box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/6-test-bot.md

 In this last section we'll test the full range of functionality of the Slack bot.

-* Group creation: When a bot is added to a channel, a new Box group should be created with all of the current channel participants.
+* **Group creation**: When a bot is added to a channel, a new Box group should be created with all of the current channel participants.
 Only those people in the channel with matching Box accounts (based on email address matching) should be added.
-* User event functions: When a user enters or leaves a channel, they should be added or removed from the channel group.
+* **User event functions**: When a user enters or leaves a channel, they should be added or removed from the channel group.
-* Content add functions: When a user enters a valid `/boxadd` slash command, that content should be shared with the group through a new collaboration.
+* **Content add functions**: When a user enters a valid `/boxadd` slash command, that content should be shared with the group through a new collaboration.

 <Message type='notice'>
-  If you haven't done so already, ensure that all code in the previous step is deployed to your publicly accessible hosting location.
+  If you haven't done so already, ensure that all the code we've written so far is deployed as an application that is publicly accessible.
 </Message>

 ## Testing group creation